2025 New England Patriots season

-The 2025 season is the New England Patriots' 56th in the National Football League (NFL), their 66th overall, their second under de facto general manager Eliot Wolf and their first under head coach Mike Vrabel.
-The Patriots improved on their 4–13 record from the previous 2 seasons with a Week 7 victory against the Tennessee Titans.
-They will now attempt to make the playoffs after a three-year absence, end their five-year AFC East title drought, and attempt to win their first AFC East title that doesn't involve Tom Brady or Bill Belichick since 1997.
-The Patriots clinched their first winning season since 2021 with a Week 11 victory over the division rival New York Jets, which also guaranteed that the team would finish with more wins than during the previous two seasons combined.
+The 2025 season was the New England Patriots' 56th in the National Football League (NFL), their 66th overall, their second under de facto general manager Eliot Wolf, their first under head coach Mike Vrabel, and their 12th Super Bowl appearance.
+The Patriots clinched their first winning season since 2021 with a Week 11 victory over the division rival New York Jets, and guaranteed they would exceed their combined win total for the 2023 and 2024 seasons.
+With a Week 16 victory over the Baltimore Ravens, the Patriots made the playoffs for the first time since 2021 under Bill Belichick.
+Their Week 17 victory over the Jets, combined with a Bills loss that same week, gave the Patriots their first AFC East championship since 2019 and their first division championship without Tom Brady or Bill Belichick since 1997.
+Their Week 18 victory over the Miami Dolphins tied them for the largest single-season turnaround in NFL history, at 10 games.
+The Patriots earned the No. 2 seed in the AFC; the Denver Broncos, who also finished 14–3, earned the No. 1 seed based on the common opponents tiebreaker.

 This season began with the Patriots' third head coach in as many seasons following the dismissal of first-year head coach Jerod Mayo after the final game of the 2024 season.
 Patriots Hall of Fame inductee Mike Vrabel, who played for the team from 2001 to 2008, was hired as the franchise's 16th head coach on January 12.
-This is Vrabel's second head coaching job; he previously served as the head coach of the Titans from 2018 to 2023.
+Before coaching New England, Vrabel was head coach of the Tennessee Titans from 2018 to 2023.

-With the retirement of center David Andrews and the release of long snapper Joe Cardona, linebacker Ja'Whaun Bentley, defensive end Deatrich Wise, cornerback Jonathan Jones, and quarterback Jacoby Brissett, this is the Patriots' first season since 1992 that their roster is not made up of any players who won, or would go on to win, any of their six Super Bowls with them.
-Furthermore, this is the first season since 1970 when they were the Boston Patriots that their roster is not made up of anyone who went to any of their 11 Super Bowls.
-The Patriots' 9–2 start is their best since they started 10–1 in 2019, and they are the first NFL team to have such a start after two consecutive 13–loss seasons since the 1999 Indianapolis Colts.
+With the retirement of center David Andrews and the release of long snapper Joe Cardona, linebacker Ja'Whaun Bentley, defensive end Deatrich Wise, cornerback Jonathan Jones, and quarterback Jacoby Brissett, this was the team's first season since 1992 that their roster had no players who won, or would go on to win, a Super Bowl with them.